Foreign exchange bots – Scam or do these forex bots actually work?

-What are the pros and cons of using foreign exchange bots?
+What are the pros and cons of using forex bots?

 - More trades.
 A foreign exchange robot can generate considerably more trades when compared to a human trader.
 It can also work in replicating its actions across multiple time frames and markets.

 - The psychological factor.
-Human traders can let their emotions rule their decision making process, but with a foreign exchange robot there is no psychological factor to worry about.
+Human traders can let their emotions rule their decision-making process, but with a forex robot there is no psychological factor to worry about.

 - Scams.
-While there are some foreign exchange bots that deliver positive results, there is no dearth of promoters who market bots for no other reason than to make money.
-Before you choose any one, make sure you check its credibility.
+While there are some forex bots that deliver positive results, there is no dearth of promoters who market bots for no other reason than to make money.
+Before you choose a bot, make sure you check its credibility.